Donna Gibson FD (Open), MBACP based in Martlesham Heath, Ipswich

 Training, qualifications & experience

 I am a BACP Registered Counsellor holding a Foundation Degree in Counselling and Diploma in Therapeutic Counselling.
-I am a member of the British Association for Counselling and Psychotherapy and work within their Ethical Framework for Good Practice in Counselling.
+I am a member of the British Association for Counselling and Psychotherapy and work within their Ethical Framework for the Counselling Professions .
 I have met their standards for registration and you can find me on the BACP Register of Counsellors and Psychotherapists.

 It is important for counsellors to continue with professional development.
 In the last couple of years I have undertaken workshops in: